 I had started having some irregular bleeding and discharge around the end of May (2020).
 I thought it was an infection so was given anti-biotics.
 They seemed to work- however I started having big blood clots when I went to the toilet.
 I ended up going to the doctors where they gave me a swab (came back clear) as well as an internal and external Ultra sound- which both also came back clear.
-It was noted that my smears (which I had never missed) have always been clear with no signs of HPV so I was not really concerned at this point it was anything serious (my doctors seemed quite chilled about it too).
+It was noted that my smears (which I had never missed) have always been clear with no signs of HPV so I was not really concerned at this point it was anything serious.

 About 2 weeks later I bled quite heavily during sex twice.
 My doctor decided to transfer me to the hospital to have a colposcopy.
 This would look in more detail at my cervix.
 During this procedure was when they could see the cancerous cells.
-At this appointment, on my own, I was told I had Cervical Cancer.
+At this appointment, on my own because of Covid , I was told I had Cervical Cancer.
 I was devastated.

-My husband and I spent the next few days researching cervical cancer and telling close family.
 5 days after this appointment it was confirmed I had a large tumor.
 I was then in a whirlwind of tests- MRI scan, blood tests and a PET scan.
-Using the results from these it was seen I had a 6cm tumor that luckily had not spread from my cervix (2B )
+Using the results from these it was seen I had a 6cm tumor that luckily had not spread from my cervix (stage 2B )

 I had to wait 3 months after my treatment to see if it worked – and on March 1st 2021 I got my all clear!!
 So many tears of joy!

 I feel extremely lucky that I caught my tumor early- having clear smears led me in to a false sense that everything would be OK- however knowing my body, understanding something was wrong and me persevering helped my diagnosis happen and treatment to start quickly!